wronnyhuang/metapoison/README.md

     3. [Advanced](#advanced)

 # Downloading poisoned datasets
 To verify the toxicity of our poisoned CIFAR-10 datasets, you can download our datasets, train using your own codebase and check if the target examples are misclassified.
+You can even try training them on Google Cloud AutoML Vision by following the instructions [here](https://cloud.google.com/vision/automl/docs/edge-quickstart) (target ID 0 and 6 are most likely to work).
 Download poisoned CIFAR-10 datasets crafted on ResNet20 for the poison-dog-target-bird scenario [here](https://www.dropbox.com/sh/4114nvnnx9b4eom/AAAo1NiBKqU8c9ushPotIaCba?dl=0).

 The datasets are organized as follows:
 ```text